concept-lab/MLNanoShaper.jl/docs/src/cli.md

 In order to override the param, you can use the differents options.

 ## Options
+`

-- `--nb-epoch <Int>`: the number of epoch to compute.
+  --nb_epoch NB_EPOCH   the number of epochs to compute (type: Int64,
-- `--model, -m <String>`: the model name.
-Can be anakin.
+                        default: 0)
+  --batch_size BATCH_SIZE
+                        the size of the batch, must be configured in function of VRAM size (type: Int64, default:
+                        0)
+  -m, --model MODEL     the model name (default: "") --van_der_waals_channel
+                        whether to use van der Waals channel --smoothing           whether to enforce smoothing --nb_data_points NB_DATA_POINTS
-- `--nb-data-points <Int>`: the number of proteins in the dataset to use
+                        the number of proteins in the dataset to use (type: Int64, default: 0)
-- `--name, -n <String>`: name of the training run
+  -n, --name NAME       name of the training run (default: "") -c, --cutoff_radius CUTOFF_RADIUS
-- `--cutoff-radius, -c <Float32>`: the cutoff_radius used in training
+                        the cutoff_radius used in training (type:
+                        Float32, default: 0.0)
+  --ref_distance REF_DISTANCE
-- `--ref-distance <Float32>`: the reference distane (in A) used to rescale distance to surface in loss
+                        the reference distance (in A) used to rescale distance to surface in loss (type: Float32,
+                        default: 0.0)
+  --loss LOSS           the loss function (default: "categorical") -l, --learning_rate LEARNING_RATE
-- `--learning-rate, -l <Float64>`: the learning rate use by the model in training.
+                        the learning rate used by the model in training (type: Float64, default: 1.0e-5) -g, --on_gpu          should we do the training on the gpu -h, --help            show this help message and exit `
-- `--loss <String>`: the loss function, one of "categorical" or "continuous".

-## Flags

-- `--gpu, -g `: should we do the training on the gpu, does nothing currently.